The Elgygytgyn Lake, Chukotka

 Large Boganid char in spawning colors

 It is very interesting to fish for the Boganid char with a fly; to catch it use big fish-like streamers (#2-3/0).
 I have had bites for Gray Ghost, Mickey Finn, white Zonker; chars were also attracted by the primitive streamers with silver body and wings made out of white gull feathers.
 I was fishing with floating line, long mono leader, and 12 pound test tippet.
-The casts have to be at least 20-25 m long.
-Let your fly sink for 5-7 seconds, and then begin slow retrieve.
-After every 3-4 meters stop the retrieve for 3-5 seconds.
-If you use sinking line, the fly can be moved faster, without stops.
+The casts have to be at least Three char species from the lake: Boganid char (bottom), small-mouth char, and long-fin char (top).

 Common prey of the Boganid char of the Elgygytgyn Lake is endemic small-mouth char (Salvelinus elgyticus).
-This fish was found at different depths from shallows near the lake shore to 140 m (rarely), but in most cases (except the spawning period) the species dwells at the middle and upper part of the lake hollow slope (40-100 meters).
-This species is characterized by distinct rhythm of diurnal activity.
-In shallows and near the surface it appears only at dusk or at night, and only in areas protected from waves.
-Spawning takes place in September in shallows of the southern part of the lake with depths of 1,5-3 m.
-Smallmouth char appears in shallows also in spring, when the lake is covered with ice.
-Small-mouth char grows extremely slowly — the biggest specimen was 24 cm long, its age was 26 years old.
+This fish was found at different depths from shallows near the lake shore to 140 m (rarely), but in most cases (except the spawning period) the species dwells at the middle and upper part of the lake hollow slope

 The Boganid char is often coming to thelake shores; this perion it is rather easy to catch it with a fly.
 I was using the streamers, the fish imitaton up to 10 cm long